 For instance, 1 acre of trees in Austin will generate 106.7 credits over 25 years, and at maturity can annually stop more than 26,000 gallons of stormwater runoff, provide nearly $60 worth of air improvements, and save energy customers over $430.

 TreeFolks continues to work closely with Austin’s Watershed Protection Department and Parks and Recreation Department in order to reforest public lands and generate carbon offsets.
-Travis County Floodplain Reforestation Program will pilot the generation of carbon offsets in eastern Travis County on both public and private lands.
+The Central Texas Floodplain Reforestation Program (CTFRP) will pilot the generation of carbon offsets in eastern Travis County on both public and private lands.

-If you own streamside land with minimal canopy cover in eastern Travis County and are interested in having your land reforested at no charge to you, click here to learn more about our Travis County Floodplain Reforestation Program.
+If you own streamside land with minimal canopy cover in Travis, Bastrop, Caldwell, Burnet, Blanco, Williamson, and Hays counties, and are interested in having your land reforested at no charge to you, consider participating in our Central Texas Floodplain Reforestation Program.